Housing.com

-Housing.com is a Mumbai-based real estate search portal which allows customers to search for housing based on geography, number of rooms, and various other filters.
-The company has 6,000 brokers and serves 40 cities in India including Chennai, Mumbai, Bengaluru, Kolkata and Delhi.
+Housing.com is an Indian real estate search portal which allows customers to search for apartments for rent and sale.
+The company has 6,000 brokers and serves 40 cities in India including Chennai, Mumbai, Bengaluru, Kochi, Kolkata and Delhi.

 History

 A group of twelve students from the Indian Institute of Technology, Bombay founded Housing.co.in in June 2012.
 The company purchased Housing.com from San Francisco-based internet entrepreneur, Peter Headington, and the telephone number 03-333-333-333 in September 2013 for a total of $1m.

 Since its founding in 2012, Housing.com has raised four rounds of funding.
 The company raised $2.5 million in Series A funding from Nexus Venture Partners in June 2013.
 The company used the funds to create its Data Science Lab and to expand to four cities: Bengaluru, Gurugram, Pune, Hyderabad.